 The practice was formed in June 2015 following the merger of Strathmore Surgery and The Calderwood Practice.

-The Strathcalder practice consists of 6 GPs, 2 Advanced Nurse Practitioner, 1 Healthcare Assistant, 1 Staff Nurse and administrative staff.
+The Strathcalder practice consists of 4 GPs, an Advanced Nurse Practitioner, a Practice Nurse, a Healthcare Assistant, a Staff Nurse and administrative staff.
 We have close links with the district nurses and health visitors attached to the practice.
 We provide a variety of General Medical Services including house visits, appointments, telephone advice and prescriptions.

 Other services available within Alison Lea Medical Centre include physiotherapy and podiatry.
-We also have access to the local treatment room who is responsible primarily for blood tests, injections and dressings.
+We also have access to the local treatment room, based at Hunter Health centre, who are responsible primarily for blood tests, injections and dressings.
 The practice has close links with community pharmacists, dieticians, community addictions services, community psychiatric nurses and MacMillan Nurses.